dsilvaevje99/vue-page-tiles/README.md

 <PageTiles :page='page' />
 ```

+The `<PageTiles />` component exposes a slot named "no-content" which can be used to display a custom message or loading component when there is no page content.
+By default it displays a message saying "No page content yet".

 #### How to generate page content

 Simply add the `<PageTileEditor />` wherever you want the user to be able to generate content, and bind the content array within the reactive object you created earlier with v-model: